 A person with PTSD can experience flashbacks, bad dreams, and seemingly illogical fears for months or even years after the event.

-According to the National Institute of Mental Health (NIMH), an adult must have certain symptoms for at least a month to be diagnosed with PTSD.
+According to the National Institute of Mental Health (NIMH), an adult must have certain

 - Around 8 million adults in the U.S. will have PTSD during a given year

 - Some 50 percent of women and 60 percent of men experience trauma at some time

 - About 10 percent of women develop PTSD, compared with 4 percent of men.

 - Avoiding a person, event, or object related to the experience, or refusing to think about anything associated with it

 - Arousal and reactivity symptoms, such as feeling easily startled, tense, or being unable to sleep

 - Symptoms that affect cognition and mood, such as loss of interest in things the person usually enjoys, or distorted feelings of guilt